Welcome to Ontario's Hunter Education Program!

 Responsible hunters support the many rules that have been established to ensure that our wildlife populations are sustained and that hunting remains a safe activity.

-The Ontario Hunter Education Program is administered by the Ontario Ministry of Natural Resources in partnership with the Ontario Federation of Anglers and Hunters.
+The Ontario Hunter Education Program is administered by the Ontario Ministry of Natural Resources and Forestry in partnership with the Ontario Federation of Anglers and Hunters.

 In 1960, Ontario became the first Canadian province to establish a mandatory Ontario Hunter Education course that included training on safe and responsible hunting.

 The Ontario Hunter Education Program will assist you to understand the natural world and become a knowledgeable and responsible hunter.
 The program provides introduction information about:

 - ecosystems and wildlife management